A Chronological Outline for Faculty Recruiting: Continuous Appointments

 Faculty Search Report II and Search Budget Worksheet II (late fall)

 The department must submit Faculty Search Report II [pdf] to the Dean and the Diversity Officer at the point at which a long, short list (10 top candidates), has been chosen.
+At the time that SRII is submitted, the chair or academic coordinator should also schedule meetings for each of the Top 3 candidates (even though their names will not yet be known) with the Dean and the President, given that both of their schedules tend to be impacted far in advance.
+A meeting should then be scheduled between the chair, Dean and Diversity Officer to review the long, short list.
 This meeting should occur before the Top 3 candidates are chosen.
 Faculty Search Report II asks for diversity data, the composition of the candidate pool, and an annotated list of the top ten candidates.
 Each entry should include a brief justification for the candidate's position in the list of Top 10.
-Access to the dossiers of the top ten candidates must accompany Search Report II [pdf] .
+Access to the dossiers of the top ten candidates must accompany Search Report II [pdf].
 Once Search Report II has been approved, the chair should schedule another meeting with the department to construct a recommended short list of three candidates.
 This short list should be sent via e-mail to the Dean and Diversity Officer, who must approve it in writing before candidates can be invited for campus interviews.
 Search Budget Worksheet II [pdf] must be submitted as soon as the travel arrangements have been made.

 Meeting with the Deans (late fall - late winter)